Poodle: Seamlessly Scaling Down Large Language Models with Just-in-Time Model Replacement: Preliminary Results

 \section{Preliminary Results}

 We conducted preliminary experiments to demonstrate that \ac{jitr} is effective.
 We first examine cost reduction in \autoref{sec:cost} and inference time reduction in \autoref{sec:latency} before analyzing the effect of \ac{jitr} on accuracy in \autoref{sec:accuracy} and demonstrating that model search followed by fine-tuning outperforms other model development approaches in \autoref{sec:search}.
+Unless stated otherwise, we use sentiment classification on the IMDB movie reviews dataset~\cite{maas_learning_2011} for our evaluation and assume that every request processed by the \ac{llm} is wrapped in an additional prompt for metadata extraction, resulting in conservative estimates of cost and latency savings.